Dismissal of Domestic Violence Charges

 The defense team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully representing clients charged with domestic violence and getting the charges dismissed.
-We have a strategy for these cases that is second to none and a track-record of consistent success.
-Call us today for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.
+We have a strategy for these cases that is second to none and a track record of consistent success.

 Michigan Domestic Violence Statute

 769.4a Assault on spouse, former spouse, individual with child in common, dating relationship, or household resident; plea or finding of guilty; deferral of proceedings; order of probation; previous convictions; adjudication of guilt upon violation of probation; mandatory counseling program; costs; circumstances for entering adjudication of guilt; discharge and dismissal; limitation; court proceedings open to public; retention of nonpublic record by department of state police; definitions.Sec.
 4a.